yagarea/jektex/README.md

 _Why Jektex does not use conventional single `$` for inline formulas and double `$$` for display mode?
 This is how [kramdown](https://kramdown.gettalong.org/) (Jekyll's markdown parser) works so I decided to respect this convention.
-It makes this plugin more consistent and universal._
+It makes this plugin more consistent and universal.
+See [this issue](https://github.com/gettalong/kramdown/issues/762) for more context._

 ### LaTex math mode notation